Resuming Exercise after Plastic Surgery: A Timeline

 Schedule a Consultation with Dr. Eliopoulos

 Exercising after plastic surgery is important for maintaining results, but should be limited during the recovery process.
-For more information about exercising after plastic surgery, or to discuss any questions you may have about your treatment options, we invite you to schedule a consultation with Dr. Eliopoulos.
+For more information about exercising after plastic surgery, or to discuss any questions you may have about your treatment options, we invite you to schedule a consultation with Dr. Eliopoulos at the Massachusetts Center for Plastic Surgery.